Grant Seeker Resource Center

 Free Workshops on fundraising and grant seeking

 An overview of researching grant opportunities and the grant writing process presented by staff from the library and College of Southern Maryland Nonprofit Institute.
-Focuses on the strategy for applying for grants, with hands-on practice in writing a needs statement and an evaluation/sustainability section.
+It includes hands-on demonstrations of the Foundation Center databases to find sources for grants and a review of the strategy for applying for grants.

 Other websites of interest:

 - Foundation Center